cloudogu/gitops-playground/README.md

     -v ~/.config/k3d/kubeconfig-gitops-playground.yaml:/home/.kube/config \
     --net=host \
     ghcr.io/cloudogu/gitops-playground --yes --argocd --ingress-nginx --base-url=http://localhost
-# If you want to try all features, you might want to add these params: --mail --monitoring --vault=dev
+# More IDP-features: --mailhog --monitoring --vault=dev --cert-manager
+# More features for developers: --jenkins --registry --content-examples
 ```

 Note that on some linux distros like debian do not support subdomains of localhost.